Section: jAcl2 general concepts

 functional description ¶

-Storing this relations between a user, a right name and optionally a resource defines a right.
+Storing this relations between a user, a subject and optionally a resource defines a right.
 Note that the non-existence of such a relation between some elements does not mean no rights apply.

 Imagine the list of rights below: